fluxusfrequency/blog/how-to-write-code-with-style.md

 Until next time, happy coding!

-P. S. If the topic of code and communication interests you, I highly recommend checkout out Matt Ward's excellent post [The Poetics of Coding](https://www.smashingmagazine.com/2010/05/the-poetics-of-coding/).
+P. S. If the topic of code and communication interests you, I highly recommend checking out Matt Ward's excellent post [The Poetics of Coding](https://www.smashingmagazine.com/2010/05/the-poetics-of-coding/).